gohwils/biodatascience/index.md

 ### Graduate courses
 - [IH7001, Bioinformatics](https://gohwils.github.io/biodatascience/ih7001)

+### Works and hackathons
+- We are affiliated with the NTU BioHackathon club, which organizes programming and data science training workshops for both undergraduate and graduate students.
+Click [here](https://sbsbiohackathon.com/) to check out upcoming workshops.

+### Masters of Science in Biomedical Data Science
+- Wilson runs the above programme (to begin in 2020).
+More information coming soon.

 ## Collaborations
 We are highly collaborative, and work with a multitude of experts in and out of Singapore.
 These include: